ui-libraries/suffrage-reimagined/README.md

 ---------------------------------------------

 If you would like to create a whole new year-range, you can do that to; it will just be more time-consuming.
 Simply follow the same pattern as everything else, and you should have no problem!
+Additionally, you will have to go into ScrapbookNavigation.vue and NavBar.vue to add new tabs (desktop and mobile).